Updated · Feb 07, 2023

 1. Adding a blog to your existing website can increase traffic as much as 434%.

 (Source: Tech Client)

 According to business blogging statistics, sites with blogs have 434% more indexed pages.
 Indexed pages are simply the set of a website’s pages that have been visited by a search engine, analyzed, and added to its list of web pages.
 They are essential for your website ranking – a website with a lesser percentage of indexed pages will typically rank lower.
 Therefore, you lose traffic.

 2. Blog articles with images have 94% more views and shares than those with text alone.

 As humans, our brain is designed to capture visuals faster, easier, and more efficiently than text.
-Blogging statistics for 2020 show that we have a higher retention rate for visuals (65%) than we do for text (10%-20%) alone.
+Blogging statistics for 2020 showed that we have a higher retention rate for visuals (65%) than we do for text (10%-20%) alone.
 Hence, placing relevant images alongside your content can help your readers get a better understanding of your blog posts.
 Plus, images help you gather more traffic from search engines, alongside increased social media shares.

 4. 97% of bloggers are reportedly using social media to boost their blog engagement.